pdxgo/PDXGo-Hugo-Website/content/about.md

-+++
-categories = ["about"]
-comments = false
-date = "2016-10-02T22:55:05-04:00"
-draft = false
+---
-slug = ""
+title: ""
-tags = ["about"]
-title = "About"
-showpagemeta = false
+draft: false
-+++

-Portland Gophers Unite!
+---

+## Who we are

-PDXGo is a Portland, OR based community for Go programmers in the area to gather, learn the language together, share ideas, and highlight community contributions and showcase the joy of programming.
+PDXGo is a Portland, OR based community for [Go](https://golang.org/) programmers in the area to gather, learn the language together, share ideas, highlight community contributions and showcase the joy of programming.

 ## Code of conduct

-We adhere to the [Go community Code of Conduct](https://github.com/pdxgo/codeofconduct). **Absolutely everyone is welcome to join our meetup.**
+We adhere to the [Go community Code of Conduct](https://github.com/pdxgo/codeofconduct).

+ **Absolutely everyone is welcome to join our meetup.**

 ## Giving a talk

 Interested in giving a talk?

 Just fill out [this form](https://goo.gl/forms/QPddhPEWwE8Vb7tK2) and submit your idea.